Shop Sustainably in Sonoma

 Well known for its premium wines, Sonoma County also boasts a thriving (and delicious) artisan beverage community, with more than two dozen craft breweries, close to a dozen cider works, and more than a dozen distilleries.
 Visit a brewery, cider works, or distillery to learn about the traditions and techniques of these emerging boutique industries.
 You can also taste outstanding local handcrafted beers, ales, lagers, ciders, and spirits in local taverns, brew pubs, and bars.
 And if you prefer to leave the driving to others, take a guided craft beverage tour with On Tap Beer Tours or North Bay Brewery Tours, or take a guided Bike 'n Brew tour on two wheels in either Santa Rosa or Windsor with Ace It Bike Tours.
 To plan your own ideal itinerary, use the interactive Sonoma County Craft Beverage Map, or check our listings for Sonoma County Breweries & Cideries and Sonoma County Distilleries.

 Many Sonoma County residents find their passion and balance creating locally sourced, sustainably produced culinary delights.
-Whether you’re seeking specialty meats, gourmet dressings and jams, incredibly delicious fresh-baked breads and pastries, fine chocolates, carefully crafted olive oils, tasty local honey, farm-fresh eggs, healthily delectable juices, or culinary goodies you haven’t even discovered yet, you’ll find it in Sonoma County.
-To see the wide variety available, check our listings of Artisan Food Producers.
+Whether you're seeking specialty meats, gourmet dressings and jams, incredibly delicious fresh-baked breads and pastries, fine chocolates, carefully crafted olive oils, tasty local honey, farm-fresh eggs, healthily delectable juices, or culinary goodies you haven't even discovered yet, you'll find it in Sonoma County.
+Learn more about what's Sonoma County's culinary experiences and what is locally grown.

 Stroll Sonoma County's charming small towns and visit an intriguing variety of local shops, galleries, antique stores, and winery gift shops.
 Crafts people, artists, and artisans countywide create beautiful jewelry, clothing, artwork, and more.
 All the products in the Made Local Marketplace in downtown Santa Rosa are produced in San Francisco's North Bay region, with a wide variety of items from more than 700 local artists, makers, producers, and manufacturers.
 Along the coast, the Artisans Co-Op in Bodega displays work by more than 50 local artisans, from watercolors to glass jewelry, footwear to pottery, scarves to baskets, and more.
 And many of the businesses at The Barlow, a 12.5-acre industrial park in Sebastopol, make the products they sell onsite.
 For more details, read Shopping in Sonoma County and check our listings of Local Artisans and Shopping Opportunities.